MicrosoftDocs/SupportArticles-docs/Outlook/Client/email-management/shareable-links-functionality-in-outlook.md

 - Outlook for Office 365
 search.appverid: MET150
 ---
-# Shareable links functionality in Outlook
+# Shareable links in Outlook

-## Overview

-Microsoft Outlook conveys additional information for links to OneDrive or SharePoint files in an email message.
-This article describes details for the following items:
+Microsoft Outlook displays additional information for links to files on OneDrive or SharePoint site that you share in an email message.
+This information includes a visual indicator for the shareable link, the icon for the file type of the link, and recipients who can access the link.
+The shareable links functionality in Outlook helps you ensure that the links to other Microsoft 365 apps are shared appropriately without opening those apps to share the files.

-- How Outlook conveys the information.
+## How Outlook displays shareable links

-- How to manage or check the links access for recipients.
-- Advanced tips for the functionality.
-- Troubleshooting issues that you may experience when using the functionality.
+Outlook displays shareable links in the following ways:

-## Recognizing links to OneDrive or SharePoint files
+### Recognizing links to OneDrive or SharePoint files

 When Outlook detects such a link, it applies a gray background to the link, which makes it stand out to your recipients.
 It shows that the link has special functionality and options.

-Outlook recognizes links to a shareable file in an email through the following ways:
+Outlook recognizes links to a shareable file in an email when you:

 - Copy a link to a OneDrive or SharePoint file and paste it into the body of an email message.
-- On the **Message** tab, select **Link** > **Insert Link…** and select a OneDrive or SharePoint file.
+- Navigate to the **Message** tab, select **Link** > **Insert Link…** and select a OneDrive or SharePoint file.

     **Note:** If you insert a recently used file under Link, Outlook will share the link by using the [default settings](/sharepoint/turn-external-sharing-on-or-off) of your organization that is set up by the tenant administrator.